VictorSamuell/VictorSamuell/README.md

 ###

-<p align="left"> I'm Victor Samuel , i have experience in the field of Computing, with emphasis on Computer Science, currently taking a technical course in Computing at IFSP - Campus Campinas, and working as a Computational Support Analyst at DLIE - Unicamp</p>
+<p align="left"> I'm Victor Samuel , i have experience in the field of Computing, with emphasis on Computer Science, currently taking a technical course in Computing at IFSP - Campus Campinas, and working as a Computational Support Analyst at DLIE - Unicamp. </p>

 ###